 How to improve your online conversion rates

 Get creative with your offers.
-Come up with an offer with a point of difference that’s more compelling than that of your competitors.
-It needs to be of value to the individual but not something they can easily get elsewhere.
-To find something new, try brainstorming with colleagues or ask your customers what you can do to help them.
-Once you have some new ideas, test them to find the one that is most successful.
-This process should be ongoing as customer wants and needs change over time.
+Come up with an offer with a point of difference that's more compelling than that of your competitors.
+Clearly state your unique value proposition and ensure it is of value to the individual and not something they can easily get elsewhere.
+To find something new, try brainstorming with colleagues or ask for customer feedback about what you can do to help them.
+It could be as simple as money back guarantees, a better search feature or more product images.
+Once you have some new ideas, test them to find the one that is most successful (Google optimise is useful for A/B testing).
+This process should be ongoing to continually gain more conversions as customer wants and needs change over time.

 Pro Tip

-Analyse conversion events in Google Analytics 4 to understand why people start completing a form but fail to submit it.
+To increase conversions even more, analyse key events (previously known as goals or conversion events) in Google Analytics to understand why people start completing a form but fail to submit it.

 Play the waiting game.
-Give the prospective customer the offer without taking all the details you need.
+One effective way to improve conversion rate is to give the prospective customer the offer without taking all the details you need.
 You can collect the information at a later point.
 Once the user has spent time getting to know your business, they are more likely to give you the extra time required to sign up and progress their buying journey.

-Test the waters: Be prepared to test a variety of angles and creative ideas.
+Test the waters: Conversion rate optimisation requires you to test a variety of angles and creative ideas.
 You should aim to create at least four landing pages with different offers, flows and messages and then carefully track conversion results.
 This is where tools like HotJar and CrazyEgg really come into their own and can be automated to deliver different pages.

 Prioritise quality over quantity.
 We talk about the percentages of conversion rates, but this isn't the whole story.
 The leads you generate must be high quality.
 If your rates are high but the leads are of no value and don't turn into a sale, they are worthless.
-Focus on optimising your landing pages to bring in quality conversions that take customers to the end of the buying journey so your business sees a return on your time and effort.
+Focus on conversion optimisation of your landing pages to bring in quality conversions that take potential customers to the end of the buying journey so your business sees a return on your time and effort.

 Conversion Rate Optimisation is a balancing act.
-It’s about what you add to your landing pages but also what you remove - any barriers that could see users drop off your web page, perhaps never to return.
+It's about what you add to your landing pages but also what you remove - ie any barriers that could see users drop off your web page, perhaps never to return.
+Ecommerce conversion optimisation requires the typical benefits such as social proof, offer free shipping, a money back guarantee and a short checkout form to boost conversion rates.
+But don't neglect the technical aspects of your website that can impact user experience (UX).
+A few ways to increase website conversions quickly are:

-Your lead quality will improve if your strategic landing pages are optimised and highly focused.
-Identify and remove the barriers that are stopping your prospects from converting, and find out what works best for your audience.
+Your lead quality will improve if your strategic landing pages have effective conversion rate optimisation and are highly focused on improving your website's conversion rate.
+Identify and remove the barriers that are stopping your prospects from converting, clearly show your value proposition and find out what works best for your audience.
 Meet their needs, and they will meet yours.

-• Test the effectiveness of your web pages using analytics tools such as HotJar or CrazyEgg.
+- Test the effectiveness of each of your landing pages using analytics tools such as HotJar or CrazyEgg.

-• Use Google Analytics 4 to find out where you are losing website visitors in the sales journey.
+- Use Google Analytics 4 to monitor website data.
+This quantitative data will help you find out where you are losing website visitors in the sales journey.

-• Create and test optimised landing pages tailored to the needs of your target audience.
+- Create and test optimised landing pages tailored to the needs of your target audience.
+Don't forget to test your mobile site for full mobile optimisation.

 contributor